Non-log liftable log del Pezzo surfaces of rank one in characteristic five: Introduction

 We can prove the assertion (1) without Theorem \ref{thm:main}.
 However, the assertion (2) follows from Theorem \ref{thm:main} and detailed observations of log del Pezzo surfaces with Dynkin type $2[2^4]+[3]$ or $2[2^4]+[2,4]$ so far.
 Note that (NK) $\Rightarrow$ (ND) also holds for Du Val del Pezzo surfaces in any characteristic as a consequence of classifications \cite[Theorem 1.7]{KN1}.
 What is still lacking is a proof of (NK) $\Rightarrow$ (ND) without using the classification of del Pezzo surfaces satisfying (NL).

 This paper is structured as follows.
 In Section \ref{sec:pre}, we set up terminology of klt singularities, recall hunt steps, and compile facts on Du Val del Pezzo surfaces with Dynkin type $2[2^4]$.
 In Section \ref{sec:implication}, we give implications between pathological phenomena on log del Pezzo surfaces of rank one.
 In particular, we prove Theorem \ref{thm:main2} (1).
+In Section \ref{sec:notiger}, we construct non-log liftable log del Pezzo surfaces in Example \ref{eg:Lac4.8cex-1} , which were erroneously omitted in \cite[\S 6.1]{Lac} when we submitted this paper.
 In Section \ref{sec:Lac}, we prove a refinement of \cite[Theorem 6.2]{Lac} (= Theorem \ref{Lac6.2}) and an alternative of \cite[Theorem 6.25]{Lac} (= Theorem \ref{Lac6.22}), which make it easy to seek a necessary condition for log del Pezzo surfaces of rank one to satisfy (NL).
 In Section \ref{sec:main}, we prove Theorem \ref{thm:main} and Theorem \ref{thm:main2} (2) as follows.
-We can calculate easily the list of Dynkin types of non-log liftable log del Pezzo surfaces of rank one by Theorem \ref{Lac6.22}.
+We can calculate easily the list of Dynkin types of non-log liftable log del Pezzo surfaces of rank one by Example \ref{eg:Lac4.8cex-1} and Theorem \ref{Lac6.22}.
 On the other hand, from the Bogomolov bound, we see that any Dynkin types in the list except $2[2^4]+[3], 2[2^4]+[2,4]$ and $2[2^4]+[2;[2], [3], [5]]$ are not feasible over $\C$.
 Running hunt steps, we show that the last case is also not feasible over $\C$.
 For the rest two cases, which are feasible over $\C$, we prove the non-log liftability by assuming the opposite.
 For a log lift of such a log del Pezzo surface, we contract a certain extremal ray to get a log lift of the Du Val del Pezzo surface with Dynkin type $2[2^4]$.
 Since all the singular anti-canonical member of this Du Val del Pezzo surface are defined over the fractional field of $W(k)$, we deduce that $\sqrt{5}$ must be contained in $W(k)$ to get a contradiction.
 Thus we prove Theorem \ref{thm:main}.
 To show Theorem \ref{thm:main2} (2), we calculate the first cohomology of anti-ample $\Z$-Weil divisors of small canonical degree explicitly.